COLLECTIVE BARGAINING

 The chief ones are as follows:

-i.
-Collective bargaining develops better understanding between the employer and the employees.
-It provides a platform to the management and the employees to be at par on negotiation table.
+1. Collective bargaining develops better understanding between the employer and the employees: It provides a platform to the management and the employees to be at par on negotiation table.
 As such, while the management gains a better and deep insight into the problems and the aspirations of die employees, on the one hand, die employees do also become better informed about the organizational problems and limitations, on the other.
 This, in turn, develops better understanding between the two parties.

 FORMS OF COLLECTIVE BARGAINING